h-zhao1997/h-zhao1997.github.io/_pages/about.md

 * **[March 22, 2024]** A new [paper](https://arxiv.org/abs/2403.14520) about Cobra, an efficient multi-modal large language model, was released.
 [Project page](https://sites.google.com/view/cobravlm) has been available.
 The paper has been featured by [Hugging Face Daily Papers](https://huggingface.co/papers?date=2024-03-22)!
 [Demo](https://huggingface.co/spaces/han1997/cobra) has been available!

-* **[March 20, 2024]** A new [paper](https://arxiv.org/abs/2403.13358) about GeRM, a generalist robotic model with mixture-of-experts architecture and RL training method for quadruped robot, was released.
+* **[March 20, 2024]** A new [paper](https://arxiv.org/abs/2403.13358) about GeRM, a generalist robotic model with the mixture-of-experts architecture and RL training method for quadruped robot, was released.
 [Project page](https://songwxuan.github.io/GeRM/) has been available.
 [Video](https://www.youtube.com/watch?v=tjgIxsXW0JU) has been available!

 <h2 id='publications'>Publications</h2>